 A combination of videos and relaxation techniques

-CAD/CAM, which stands for computer-aided design and computer-aided manufacturing, has been incorporated in dentistry through CAD/CAM Dentistry.
+The term “CAD/CAM Dentistry” refers to the incorporation of CAD/CAM, which stands for computer-aided design and computer-aided manufacturing into the dental field.
 The CAD/CAM dental technology is capable of many dental procedures.
-This includes digital impressions and design to the production of full restorations, surgical guides, fixed partial & complete dentures, implant abutments, and orthodontic appliances.
+This includes digital impressions and plans for producing full restorations, surgical guides, fixed partial & complete dentures, implant abutments, and orthodontic appliances.

 How Does CAD/CAM Work?

 CAD/CAM often consists of three parts: the computer system, milling unit, and software.